shadders/BitcoinWallet/README.md

 	JDK INFO corresponds to the SLF4J INFO level
 	JDK WARNING corresponds to the SLF4J WARN level
 	JDK SEVERE corresponds to the SLF4J ERROR level

+Sample Windows shortcut:

+	C:\Windows\System32\javaw.exe -Xmx256m -Djava.library.path=\Bitcoin\BitcoinWallet -jar \Bitcoin\BitcoinWallet\BitcoinWallet.jar

+The leveldbjni.dll file was extracted from the jar file and placed in the \Bitcoin\BitcoinWallet directory.
+Specifying java.library.path tells the JVM where to find the native resources.